Can Car Wax Fix Scratches

 -Carnauba Wax: Carnauba Wax is made from the Brazilian palm tree and has high levels of polymers and natural oils.
 These oils protect the painted surfaces from harsh weather conditions, oxidation, acid rain, salt spray, bug residue

-See also How To Apply Car Wax
+See also How Long Should I Wait To Wax A New Car

 What to avoid when using car wax